Mike McCarthy: 2006–2009

-After Mike Sherman took the Packers to a 4–12 record in 2005, the team released him on January 2, 2006, and immediately started interviewing for a replacement.
-McCarthy was interviewed by Packers general manager Ted Thompson on January 8, 2006, and was offered the head coaching position three days later.
+After Mike Sherman took the Packers to a 4–12 record in 2005, the team fired him on January 2, 2006, and immediately started interviewing for a replacement.
+McCarthy was interviewed by Packers general manager Ted Thompson on January 8, and was offered the head coaching position three days later.

-In 2006, the Packers started with a 4–8 record, but the team still managed to win their last four games after both quarterback Brett Favre and backup quarterback Aaron Rodgers sustained injuries, finishing the season 8–8, and ending with a win against their archrival, the Chicago Bears.
+In 2006, the Packers started with a 4–8 record, but the team still managed to win their last four games after both quarterback Brett Favre and backup quarterback Aaron Rodgers sustained injuries, finishing the season 8–8, ending with a victory over their archrival, the Chicago Bears.

-McCarthy guided the Packers to an 8–1 record in the first nine games of the 2007 season, tying Washington's Joe Gibbs for the best win–loss ratio to start the first 25 games of a career at 16–9 and passing Vince Lombardi, who went 15–10, for the best coaching start in Packers' history.
+McCarthy guided the Packers to an 8–1 record through the first nine games of the 2007 season, tying Washington's Joe Gibbs for the best win–loss ratio to start the first 25 games of a career at 16–9 and passing Vince Lombardi, who went 15–10, for the best coaching start in Packers' history.
 The team finished the regular season with a 13–3 record and obtained the number two seed in the NFC playoffs.
-McCarthy led the Packers to the NFC Championship game, where they lost to the eventual Super Bowl-winning New York Giants in overtime.
+McCarthy led the Packers to the NFC Championship Game, where they lost to the eventual Super Bowl-winning New York Giants in overtime.
 After the 2007 season, McCarthy finished second in voting for The Associated Press Coach of the Year award, garnering 15 votes to Bill Belichick's 29 votes.